RockefellerArchiveCenter/dm-transfer-workflow/inventory.md

 4. The component and resource fields should autopopulate.
 If they do not, contact the administrator.
 5. Choose the appropriate format from the drop down menu.
-6. If you are ready to transfer the item, continue to /transfer/setup
+6. If you are ready to transfer the item, continue to [transfer setup](index#-transfer-overview-&-setup)